Landon School: Extracurriculars

 The school offers 22 athletics options, including varsity interscholastic sports such as swimming, soccer, water polo, football, cross country, ice hockey, wrestling, basketball, baseball, track, tennis, golf, rugby and lacrosse.
 Landon also offers interscholastic club sports such as riflery, sailing, fencing, squash and ultimate Frisbee, as well as intramural sports and strength and conditioning.

 In collaboration with Holton-Arms School, Landon School performs three productions per year, a musical and a non musical.
 In addition to acting, students can learn lighting, sound and set design.
 The School offers theatrical class, boys Improv Club and Director's Workshop where students can create and direct their own original play.

 Additionally, the school teaches arts such as painting, advanced drawing, architecture, ceramics, digital art, sculpture and photojournalism.
 Students can submit their work to regional and national competitions or to the school's on campus magazine entitled, Prometheus Unbound.

-During the COVID-19 pandemic, Landon students used their time outside of the classroom to assist those in need.
-Upper School student TJ Kim started "Operation Supplies Over Skies," allowing him to use his pilot's license to deliver donated medical supplies to remote hospitals in need.
-Storm Templeton started a small community project and then it developed into a larger community effort to deliver face shields to D.C. firefighters while Alex Henderson crafted masks for nurses and first responders.

 Athletics

-Landon competes in the Interstate Athletic Conference (IAC) alongside six other all boys’ schools in D.C., MD, and VA.
+Landon competes in the Interstate Athletic Conference (IAC) alongside six other all boys' schools in D.C., MD, and VA.
 The IAC consists of 12 sports: baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, swimming and diving, tennis, track and field, and wrestling.

-The School's 75-acre campus includes two gymnasiums, a wrestling room, a 5,500-square-foot strength and conditioning area, a turf field with a track, four grass fields, 10 outdoor tennis courts, two baseball fields, an outdoor swimming pool, two miles of cross country trails, and a riflery range.
-The ice hockey team practices at the Bears’ Den at Rockville Ice Arena.